| |

 This Fisherman’s rib beret hat knitting pattern is a great project for an advanced beginner.

-This beret is finished off with a pom pom sewn into the center on top.
+This beret finishes with a pom pom sewn into the center on top.

-Scroll down for the free pattern or you can grab an inexpensive printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or grab an inexpensive, printer-friendly, ad-free PDF here.

 Fisherman’s Rib Beret Hat Knitting Pattern